IBM-EPBL/IBM-Project-27678-1660062691/README.md

 The static folder has the images, style sheets, and scripts that are needed in building the web page.

-templates folder has the HTML pages.
+Templates folder has the HTML pages.

 uploads folder has the uploads made by the user